-We support the reference to tracking progress against KPIs in the EPA annual report, but suggest the KPIs need to be a more specific.
+We support the reference to tracking progress against key performance indicators (KPIs) in the EPA annual report, but suggest the KPIs need to be more specific.
+For example, KPIs should set clearer progress targets in relation to achieving actions - for example indicating a specific percentage of industries engaged or plans made.